 - Post Office: during advertised hours of acceptance.
 Visit canadapost.ca or call Customer Service at

-- Street Letter Box: prepaid products and items processed and paid (by credit card or postage meter) through Electronic Shipping Tools or Ship-in-a-click, may be deposited into a street letter box (excluding Priority™ items), if size permits.
+- Street Letter Box: prepaid products and items processed and paid (by credit card or supplier account) through Electronic Shipping Tools or Ship Online, may be deposited into a street letter box (excluding Priority™ items), if size permits.

 It is unacceptable to deposit Priority™

 items in street letter boxes, parcel receptacles or other such mail receptacles.
 The On-time Delivery Guarantee shall not apply to items deposited in such receptacles.